 The push/pull flight control tubes that are linked to the pilot’s Cyclic, Collective & Pedals move pilot valves in the hydraulic system that tell the high-pressure hydraulic servos how to move.

-Most helicopters have 3 hydraulic servos to move the main rotor swashplate and the larger helicopters usually have 6 – each servo doubled up for redundancy running off two seperate hydraulic pressure systems.
+Most helicopters have 3 hydraulic servos to move the main rotor swashplate and the larger helicopters usually have 6 – each servo doubled up for redundancy running off two separate hydraulic pressure systems.

 This is how the AFCS is able to control the helicopter to guide it when coupled to the Flight Director.